Next: Expect Decl, Previous: Destructor Decl, Up: Declarations [Contents][Index]

 guarantees that, when the parser print any symbol that has a semantic type

-, it display the address of the semantic
+tag other than <character>, it display the address of the semantic

 value by default.
-However, when the parser displays a STRING1
+However, when the parser displays a STRING1 or a

-, it formats it as a string in double quotes.
+string1, it formats it as a string in double quotes.
 It performs

-in this case, so it prints only once.
+only the second %printer in this case, so it prints only once.

-Finally, the parser print ‘<>’ for any symbol, such as TAGLESS
+Finally, the parser print ‘<>’ for any symbol, such as TAGLESS,

 that has no semantic type tag.
 See Enabling Debug Traces

-, for a complete example.
+for mfcalc, for a complete example.

 Next: Expect Decl, Previous: Destructor Decl, Up: Declarations [Contents][Index]